 - Current geopolitical situations.

-The above are merely a few examples of the issues that could prompt a “Administrative Processing (212g)” review.
+The above are merely a few examples of the issues that could prompt an “Administrative Processing (212g)” review.
 Often, it is not specifically about the individual student but rather a comprehensive assessment of applicants from particular countries or certain fields.

 Waiting for the “Administrative Processing” decision to be rendered places the student, U.S. Embassy/Consulate, and MIT in a period of stasis until the process is completed.
-While most cases conclude within one (1) to six (6) weeks post-interview, some cases may extend beyond this timeframe.
+While most cases conclude within one (1) to six (6) weeks post-interview, some may extend beyond this timeframe.

 ATTENTION: The ISO/MIT does not have the ability to guarantee approval or expedite this process due to U.S. national security measures.

-VISA APPROVED, ARRIVAL TO THE U.S.
+VISA APPROVED & ARRIVAL TO THE U.S.

 ATTENTION: Students are advised NOT to make any travel arrangements to the U.S. until they have physically obtained their visa sticker/stamp and have the document in their possession.

-Students who have secured their F or J visa sticker/stamp and have the document physically in their possession, should review the ISO ‘Pre-Arrival Checklist’ webpage to ensure they have completed all eight (8) steps outlined on the webpage.
+Students who have secured their F or J visa sticker/stamp and have the document physically in their possession should review the ISO ‘Pre-Arrival Checklist’ webpage to ensure they have completed all eight (8) steps outlined on the webpage.

 Additionally, it is crucial for individuals to ensure that their I-94 Record ALWAYS accurately reflects their biographical and immigration information.
-An I-94 Record should specify the “Class of Admission” as “F-1” or “J-1” (“F-2” or “J-2” for dependents), and the “Admit Until Date” as “D/S” (for “Duration of Status”), as these specifications denote that the individual is maintaining a legal U.S. student immigration status.
+An I-94 Record should specify the “Class of Admission” as “F-1” or “J-1” (“F-2” or “J-2” for dependents) and the “Admit Until Date” as “D/S” (for “Duration of Status”), as these specifications denote that the individual is maintaining a legal U.S. student immigration status.
 DO NOT FORGET to complete this process upon every entry into the U.S.

 ADDITIONAL INFORMATION FOR CURRENT/CONTINUING STUDENTS